 Knowing and using your rights as a tenant might be the difference between keeping or losing your home.
 The information below can help you understand your rights.

 - What can I do if I’m having trouble with my landlord?

 Speak with your landlord.
 Try to work out the problem in a way that is fair to both you and your landlord.
 Many communities have mediation programs that can help landlords and tenants resolve their disputes.

 Pennsylvania's Landlord and Tenant law says that you can be evicted if:

 - You don't live up to your end of the written or oral lease agreement; or

 - The time for which you rented your dwelling is up, and the landlord wants you to move.

-If you have a written lease, you have a right to stay in the residence until the end of the lease term, as long as you live up to your end of the lease.
+If you have a written lease, you have a right to stay in the home until the end of the lease term, as long as you live up to your end of the lease.
 If you do not have a written lease, in most circumstances the law considers you to have an oral month-to-month lease.
-Either you or your landlord can terminate the lease at the end of any month, for any reason or for no reason.
+Either you or your landlord can end the lease at the end of any month, for any reason or for no reason.